 - Clinical engagement expanded to include a committee of stakeholders comprising nursing and quality executives.
 The initial focus of this committee was to drive engagement for each activated vector.
 Because of the committee’s continued work, nursing leadership has been more visible and has taken ownership of actioning the machine’s outputs.

 - Two additional areas of application were identified: patient experience and avoidable ER/Inpatient admissions.
 By activating the patient experience vector, Onslow Memorial Hospital will be able to proactively identify potential care gaps and take the actions that will not only address the gaps but also drive patient engagement.
 In addition, three pilot opportunities were identified within newly established ACO clinics.
 These sites will apply the outputs of the machine’s avoidable admissions and ER visit (90 days) vector with the goals of improving quality scores and lowering costs.

-The leadership and stakeholder committee driving the adoption of Jvion’s Cognitive Machine understand that AI isn’t a luxury limited to a handful of prominent providers; rather, it is an imperative to ensuring quality patient care and the long-term sustainability of the hospital.
+The leadership and stakeholder committee driving the adoption of the Jvion Machine understand that prescriptive analytics solutions aren't a luxury limited to a handful of prominent providers; rather, the application of these solutions is an imperative to ensuring quality patient care and the long-term sustainability of the hospital.